Deterministic finite automaton: Advantages and disadvantages

 DFAs are equivalent in computing power to nondeterministic finite automata (NFAs).
 This is because, firstly any DFA is also an NFA, so an NFA can do what a DFA can do.
-Also, given an NFA, using the powerset construction one can build a DFA that recognizes the same language as the NFA, although the DFA could have exponentially larger number of states than the NFA.Lawson (2004) p.63 However, even though NFAs are computationally equivalent to DFAs, the above mentioned problems are not necessarily solved efficiently also for NFAs.
+Also, given an NFA, using the powerset construction one can build a DFA that recognizes the same language as the NFA, although the DFA could have exponentially larger number of states than the NFA.
+However, even though NFAs are computationally equivalent to DFAs, the above-mentioned problems are not necessarily solved efficiently also for NFAs.
 The non-universality problem for NFAs is PSPACE complete since there are small NFAs with shortest rejecting word in exponential size.
 A DFA is universal if and only if all states are final states, but this does not hold for NFAs.
 The Equality, Inclusion and Minimization Problems are also PSPACE complete since they require forming the complement of an NFA which results in an exponential blow up of size.